airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 * Start moving some data!

 ## Troubleshooting

-**I have a Mac with the M1 chip.
-Is it possible to run Airbyte?**

-Yes, you can [build and run Airbyte locally in dev mode](../contributing-to-airbyte/developing-locally.md) on Macs with M1 chip.
-Some users using Macs with an M1 chip are facing problems running Airbyte even with a locally built version of the platform.
-You can subscribe to [Issue \#2017](https://github.com/airbytehq/airbyte/issues/2017) and get updates on M1-related issues.

-**Other issues**

 If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!
 We also have a [troubleshooting](../troubleshooting/on-deploying.md) section in our docs for common problems.